shengyuzhang/DeVLBert/README.md

 ## Get DeVLBert pre-trained model

+This repo is only for design D in our paper.
+You can realize other designs easily based on the repo.

 ### Pre-trained model for Evaluation

 You can download our pre-trained DeVLBert model in [here](https://drive.google.com/file/d/151vQVATAlFM6rs5qjONMnIJBGfL8ea-B/view?usp=sharing) and put it under `save/devlbert/`.